Simple Notification Service (SNS)

 For testing purposes, LocalStack retains all messages published to a platform endpoint in memory, making it easy to retrieve them.
 To learn more about SNS mobile push notifications, refer to the AWS documentation on SNS mobile push notifications.

-You can access these messages in JSON format through the GET /_aws/sns/platform-endpoint-messages.
+You can access these messages in JSON format through GET /_aws/sns/platform-endpoint-messages.
 To retrieve specific messages, you can use query parameters to filter by accountId, region, and endpointArn.
+You can also call DELETE /_aws/sns/platform-endpoint-messages to clear the messages.

 Query parameters